FalsePhilosopher/Infosec-Cheatsheets/README.md

 If you want to data horde the rabbit hole of knowledge this provides then `git clone --recursive --jobs 8 https://github.com/FalsePhilosopher/Infosec-Cheatsheets` it's about 12GB.<br>
 To update them all `git submodule update --init --recursive --remote --rebase`

 Alternatively for those on restricted data bandwidth and/or data limits, I have provided snapshot releases with a spilt zstd compressed archive that can be downloaded and extracted quickly on all cores providing a significant reduction in bandwidth(12GB with the .get folder, stripped/compressed to 2.4GB).
 It temporarily requires 9.5GB HD space for the archive+files ending with 6.9GB in total.
-The split archives can be pulled, reconstructed, gpg checked, extracted, and BLAKE2 checked with this one liner.
+The split archives can be pulled, reconstructed, extracted, and BLAKE2 checked with this one liner.
 ```
 wget -q -O - https://raw.githubusercontent.com/FalsePhilosopher/Infosec-Cheatsheets/refs/heads/main/zst.sh | bash
 ```